jdittrich/userNeedResearchBook/text/dataAnalysis.md

 #### Create Subgroups

-Some groups may grow rather big, especially if their themes  are not insights but are based on mere commonalities of underlying data (like »dealing with color«).
+Some groups may grow rather big, especially if their themes  are not insights, but are based on mere commonalities of underlying data (like »dealing with color«).
 This is an excellent opportunity to develop themes by creating subgroups.
 The process of developing subgroups is like in  [»Develop a first structure«](#firstStructure) (just inside the group): Move similar data in proximity and try to create clear-cut insights if possible.
-In this process you might find a more suitable way to state the theme of the main group as well.
+In this process, you might find a more suitable way to state the theme of the main group, too.

 > I had a group with more than ten points regarding »Colleagues and